 In 2020, the Bureau of Labor Statistics determined that the average medical assistant pay was $35,850 per year (just over $17 per hour).
 Conversely, the average certified nursing assistant pulled in around $30,830 annually (over $14 per hour).

 The difference in these incomes is credited to more involved medical assistant training, as well as the high demand for allied health careers.
-In fact, from 2018 to 2028, the medical assistant field is expected to grow by a whopping 23%, compared to a healthy (but considerably smaller) growth rate of 9% for CNAs.
+In fact, from 2018 to 2028, employment projections state the medical assistant field is expected to grow by a whopping 23%, compared to a healthy (but considerably smaller) growth rate of 9% for CNAs.

 Where Can MAs and CNAs Work?

 If you prefer to work more directly with patients, a CNA role might be a great fit for you.
 CNAs generally work in hospitals, nursing homes, and rehabilitation and hospice centers.
-Medical assistants have an even greater selection of job opportunities in a wider variety of work environments (especially private practices and clinics).
+Medical assistants have an even greater selection of job opportunities in a wider variety of work environments (especially private practices, clinics, and care facilities).